 The insider-trading shows conspiracy.
-Fore-knowledge, in this case, is synonymous with intent.
-In view of the insider-trading, combined with the insanely reckless decisions made by BP and Halliburton, we have to conclude – I see no way around it – that the Deepwater Horizon disaster was engineered.
+Foreknowledge.
+Intent.
+In view of the insider-trading, combined with the insanely reckless decisions made by BP and Halliburton, we have to conclude – I see no way round it – that the Deepwater Horizon disaster was deliberately engineered.

 The oil, and then the Corexit.
 It’s almost as if it was designed to magnify the damage.
-Like a chemical weapon.
+A chemical weapon.
 Then the flesh-eating bio-weapon, Cynthia, huntress of everything.
 Poison, corrosion, sepsis.

 Could they have made it any worse if they’d tried?